irrevocablesake/Quasar/README.md

 Two things can control Depth of Field:
 - **De-focus Angle:** If there is a blur section in an image, then how much to blur it
-- **De-focus Distance:** When to place the plane, at this distance everything will be sharp
+- **De-focus Distance:** Where to place the plane, at this distance everything will be sharp

 ##### Defocus Angle "How much to blur the blurry regions"